qdrant/landing_page/qdrant-landing/content/blog/qdrant-colpali.md

 ### Results

-> In our testing, the search time was reduced to 0.81 seconds.
+> Success!
+Tests shows that search time is 2x faster than with Scalar Quantization.

 This is significantly faster than with Scalar Quantization, and we still retrieved the top document matches with remarkable accuracy.